 “Are you effectively capturing customer insight in your contact centre, and enabling other departments to act on this intelligence?”

 Understanding customer experience (“CX”) data is what contact centres do.
-But the speed at which the CX ecosystem is changing makes it difficult for them to analyze captured data effectively.
+But the speed at which the CX ecosystem is changing makes it difficult for them to analyse captured data effectively.

 Some of the biggest changes in the ecosystem have occurred in the last two years, and we’re already seeing how their impact is laying the foundations for a new model of contact centre operations.
 And that model increasingly depends on big data analytics and the software integrations that enable businesses to implement those analytics.

 This is Part 1 of our series of blogs on analytics.
 Here, we outline the fundamental changes occurring in the contact centre landscape and consider what technologies the contact centre needs to adapt and thrive.

 The evolution of the contact centre

 The key change is the evolving role of the contact centre.
 A recent piece of qualitative research conducted by the UK’s Call Centre Management Association (CCMA) reveals that industry leaders have made “becoming a hub for all inbound CX data” a key part of their strategy.

 “Some organizations have consolidated inbound customer activity across all channels into the contact centre team.”

 One reason for that change includes the expansion of the contact centre’s role into the sales and marketing areas of their business.
 That new role has developed organically during the evolution of customer experience services in recent years, but it has also been spurred on by other events – which we’ll look at here.

 Those events are the regulatory change to third-party cookies, and the lockdowns of 2020 and 2021.
 Let us look at what industry specialists have been saying about the impact of those events on the contact centre industry.

 Primary source of first-party CX data